-Currently at DraftKings WV, Los Angeles is listed at -195, compared to the Giants with odds of +155.
+Currently, at DraftKings WV Sportsbook, Los Angeles is listed at -195, compared to the Giants with odds of +155.

-Part of the reason the odds are leaning in LA’s favor is because of its recent play.
+Part of the reason the odds are leaning in LA’s favor is its recent play.
 The team is 20-6 in the month of August.

 However, the Giants lead their rivals by 1.5 games and haven’t stopped winning themselves.
-They are playing sound at the moment, as well, winning 19 contests this past month.
+They are playing soundly at the moment as well, having won 19 contests this past month.

 The two sides meet just one more time in the regular season.
 This three-game set starts on Friday in the Bay Area.